-In the business scenario that needs a small number of write requests but a large number of read requests to the database, a single instance may not be able to resist the read pressure, which even results in the effects on the main business.
+For a business that needs a lesser number of write requests but a greater number of read requests to the database, a single instance might not resist the read pressure.
+It may affect the business operations.
 To achieve the elastic expansion of the read ability and to share the pressure of the database, you can create one or more read-only instances in a region.
-The use of read-only instances can meet the massive read requests to the database and help increase the application throughput.
+The usage of read-only instances can meet the massive read requests to the database and help to increase the application throughput.

 The read-only instance is in a single-node architecture (no slave node) and uses the native replication capability of MySQL to synchronize changes in the master instance to all the relevant read-only instances through the native replication capability of MySQL.
-The read-only instance must be in the same region as that of the master instance, but they can be in the different zones.
+The read-only instance and the master instance must be in the same region, but they can be in the different zones.

 The billing method of read-only instance is Pay-As-You-Go.

 Read-only instances offer the following features:

-The specifications of a read-only instance can differ from those of the master instance, and can be changed at any time, to facilitate easy elastic upgrading and downgrading.
+The specifications of a read-only instance can differ from those of the master instance, and can be changed at any time, to facilitate easy elastic upgrade and downgrade.